emoudy/Guessing-Game/README.md

 Guessing-Game
 =============

-This is a game to guess a zipcode written in JavaScript
+This is my first game written in JavaScript.
+The goal of the game is to guess my zipcode to see if we cna carpool to class.